 API flow

 When the page loads, it calls the Create Embed Store Details Config endpoint.
-The endpoint:
+The endpoint:- Looks up the patient.

 - Creates a Rainforest payment method configuration tied to that patient.